SD-WAN Technology Overview

 Similar to the cloud-based SD-WAN architecture, in this hybrid environment the SD-WAN connects to the provider’s point of presence (POP).
 This is done by utilizing a private network to transport the data vs public Internet backbones.
 Low-latency applications such as desktop virtualization, voice and video can benefit from this network architecture and guaranteed performance.
 Due to the limited distances between the location and SD-WAN provider POP, jitter and latency issues are significantly reduced.

 The simplest type of SD-WAN implementation is the on-premise version.
-The SD-WAN architecture consists of an appliance that performs real-time traffic management at each site on the WAN.
+The SD-WAN architecture consists of an appliance that performs real-time traffic management at each site on a WAN.
 The software-enhanced routers connect each network site directly, but do not connect to the cloud.
 This type of configuration works well for companies that do not use cloud applications extensively.
 Usually, an MPLS network handles the real-time apps and the SD-WAN controls everything else traveling from site to site on the public internet.

 SD-WAN Solutions – Are They Worth It?